binaryknight/udacity-p3-collab-compet/README.md

 For this project, the [Tennis](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis) environment is used.
 There are 2 agents (racquets) in this environment and the goal is to make them pass the ball among them over the net as long as possible.

 The task is episodic.
-The task ends when the ball is hit out of bounds or when the ball falls to the ground or when the maximum play time is reached.
+The task ends when the ball is hit out of bounds or when the ball falls to the ground or maximum play time (1000 s) is reached.

 #### Reward
 - An agent receives a reward of 0.1 when it hits the ball correctly across the net and within the playing area.